Why Zero Access Encryption Is the New Gold Standard

 How can I recover my account if Atomic can’t access it?

 User responsibility for recovery methods: Because we follow a strict zero access encryption model, account recovery is your responsibility.
 Secure your recovery phrase offline – write it down and store it safely.
 Without it, account recovery is impossible.
-That’s not a bug.
-It’s the cost of full data ownership and bulletproof privacy.
+That’s not a bug, it’s the cost of full data ownership and bulletproof privacy.